OHWOW is pleased to announce the fifth and final edition of the annual group exhibition It Ainâ€™t Fair (IAF)

 Miami Beach FL 33139

-Image: Dan Colen, TBT, 2012, Concrete filled whoopee cushion, 16.5 x 13 x 7 inches, Courtesy of the artist and Gagosian GalleryBe sure to tell them Soul Of Miami sent you!
+Image: Dan Colen, TBT, 2012, Concrete filled whoopee cushion, 16.5 x 13 x 7 inches, Courtesy of the artist and Gagosian GalleryIf you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.